Hot chocolate soufflé

 In a clean bowl whisk the egg whites to soft peaks.
 Add the sugar and continue whisking to a stiff and glossy meringue.

-Whisk one third of the meringue mixture into the crème patissiere chocolat, then fold in the remaining three-quarters using a large metal spoon.
+Whisk one third of the meringue mixture into the crème patissiere chocolat, then fold in the remaining two-thirds using a large metal spoon.
 The mixture should be fairly loose.

 Pour the mixture into the souffle dish.
 Run your thumb around the interior rim of the dish to ensure a good rise.
 Bake on the preheated baking tray for 40-50 minutes, or until well risen and springy to touch.